-Gretchen Gore currently serves as Director of Mission Integration for St. Mary’s Medical Center, where she has been employed for more than 25 years.
-In her current role, she oversees the three senior programs that St. Mary’s sponsors: Meals on Wheels, Foster Grandparents, and Senior Companions.
-She has oversight of the St. Mary’s Ethics Committee and Community Benefit.
+Gretchen Gore currently serves as Vice President of Mission Integration for St. Mary’s Medical Center, where she has been employed for more than 28 years.
+In her current role, she has oversight of the St. Mary’s Ethics Committee, Spiritual Care, Volunteers, Senior Programs and Community Benefit.
 She received her B.S. in Microbiology from Colorado State University.
 She earned her Master of Nonprofit Management from Regis University in Denver, Colorado.

 Gretchen’s affiliations and honors include: